miso-lims/miso-lims/docs/_posts/2016-01-12-developers-manual.md

 These interfaces represent the objects that store state inherent to the MISO model, and are a superset of the [EBI SRA domain model schema](http://www.ebi.ac.uk/ena/about/sra_format).
 This means that as object fields are inputted by technicians/auxiliary tools using MISO, the submission schema for the SRA is being populated behind-the-scenes.
-Decorators are then used to wrap up the synonymous objects so that SRA XMLs can be generated (see [ENA Decorators](#DeveloperManual-ENADecorators)).
+Decorators are then used to wrap up the synonymous objects so that SRA XMLs can be generated.

 |Object|Description|
 |------|-----------|